ppintosilva/bayes-babies/README.md

 ## Who are the Bayes Babies?

-We're a group of PhD students at Newcastle University (:uk:) .
+We're a group of PhD students at Newcastle University.
 Our goal is to learn _Bayesian Statistics_ from the ground up, as a team.
 "Learn by doing" and "show rather than simply tell" are our mottos.

 ## Learning material and meet-ups